What is the Agriculture Energy Investment Plan Extension?

-- Assessments – providing on-farm energy assessments to assist farmers in identifying where they may reduce energy consumption
+- Assessments – providing On-Farm Energy Assessments to assist farmers in identifying where they may reduce energy costs

 - Demonstrations – showing energy efficient or own-generation technology on-farm

 - Skills and education – linking farmers and businesses to information and education resources